ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 1. Click **Resource type**.
 From the list, select **IBM Cloud Backup for VPC**.
 1. For the target service, select **VPC Infrastructure Services** from the list.
 1. Select the scope.
 Choose **Resources based on selected attributes**.
 1. Click **Resource type**.
 Select one of the following services.
-You need to create authorization for all three.
+You need to create authorization for all of them.

    | Source service - resource type | Target service - resource type  | Dependent service user role |
    |--------------------------------|---------------------------------|-----------|